Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Strong CYP3A inducer Avoid concomitant use.

-a Since clarithromycin 250 mg twice daily acts as a moderate CYP3A inhibitor, it is recommended that patients be administered clarithromycin 250 mg twice daily with 80 mg BRUKINSA twice daily [see CLINICAL PHARMACOLOGY].
+a Since clarithromycin 250 mg twice daily acts as a moderate CYP3A inhibitor, it is recommended that patients be administered clarithromycin 250 mg twice daily with 80 mg BRUKINSA twice daily [see Clinical Pharmacology (12.3)].

-b Modify or interrupt zanubrutinib dose as recommended for adverse reactions [see Dosage Modifications For Adverse Reactions].
+b Modify or interrupt zanubrutinib dose as recommended for adverse reactions [see Dosage and Administration (2.4)].

-After discontinuation of a CYP3A inhibitor or moderate CYP3A inducer, resume previous dose of BRUKINSA [see Recommended Dosage, Dosage Modification For Use In Hepatic Impairment and DRUG INTERACTIONS].
+After discontinuation of a CYP3A inhibitor or moderate CYP3A inducer, resume previous dose of BRUKINSA [see Dosage and Administration (2.1, 2.2) and Drug Interactions (7.1)].

 Table 2: Recommended Dosage Modifications for Adverse Reaction